CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 Advantages of payment by cheque

-Safe means of payment: Cheque is a safe means of payment, especially when it is crossed, the risk of loss is eliminated.
+Safe means of payment: Cheque is a safe means of payment, especially when it is crossed, and the risk of loss is eliminated.

-It saves time and energy: Using cheque to pay large sums of money saves time and energy of counting the cash.
+It saves time and energy: Using a cheque to pay large sums of money saves time and energy of counting the cash.

 It helps to economize: Cheque can help to economize the use of currency notes and coins.

-Security: It is safer to carry cheque than cash for security reasons. economic wants, money market
+Security: It is safer to carry cheque than cash for security reasons. \"economic

 Easy to stop payment: It is very easy for the drawer to stop payment to prevent fraud.